Homological Time Series Analysis of Sensor Signals from Power Plants: Results

 \subsubsection{$\beta_0$-curves}

-The $\beta_0$ curves in Fig. \ref{persrepr} a) count at each step $y$ on the filtration the number of representatives of the zeroth homology group.
+The $\beta_0$-curves in Fig. \ref{persrepr} (a) count the number of representatives of the zeroth homology group at each parameter $y$ of the filtration.
 Plateaus indicate persistent properties, i.e., connectivity is preserved for some time.
 The curve for $\beta_0$ is monotonically decreasing.
 Initially, each measurement counts itself as a connected component -- as it is an embedded point, so the amount of points available is trivially the largest value of each $\beta_0$-curve.
-Thus, the plot of Betti curves gives information about the number of points per signal, thus, visualizes the class balance of the data set.
-At time $y=0$ we can measure this balance considering the persistence entropy of all $\beta_0\vert_{y=0}$-curves of about $0.67$.
-For $y \in \{1, \ldots, 20\}$, i.e., the first twenty recorded steps of the filtration, the entropy of the $\beta_0$ curves of all signals varies on average between approximately $0.67$ and $0.45$, but decreases as $y$ increases.
-This means that there is a large difference in the number of connected components in the first $20\%$ of the computed filtration in between the signals.
-Entropy gives a measure of the distribution of connected components among the signals at some time of the filtration $y$.
+Thus, the plot of Betti curves gives information about the number of points per signal.
+It visualizes the class balance of the data set.
+We can measure this balance considering the persistence entropy of all $\beta_0$-curves from Fig. \ref{persrepr} (a), restricted to $y=0$, of about $67\%$.
+For $y \in \{1, \ldots, 20\}$, i.e., the first twenty recorded steps of the filtration, the entropy of the $\beta_0$-curves in Fig. \ref{persrepr} (a) -- of all signals -- varies on average between about $67\%$ and $45\%$, but decreases as $y$ increases.
+This means that there is a large difference in the number of connected components in the first $20\%$ of the computed filtration.
+Entropy gives a measure of the distribution of connected components among the signals at some specific parameter $y$ of the filtration.
 Thus, we can assume that most of the data differs with regard to its density distribution in Euclidean space.
-Further, Fig. \ref{persrepr} a) shows $\beta_0\vert_{x=500}$-curves, which are almost diagonal.
+Further, Fig. \ref{persrepr} (a) shows $\beta_0$-curves, restricted to $x=500$, which are almost diagonal.
 This means that connected components are present in large number throughout the filtration for this particular signal.